cs0320/notes/book/src/mbt_pbt/mbt_pbt.md

 There are also many, many PBT libraries that help with random input generation.
 For example, if you use Python, [Hypothesis](https://hypothesis.readthedocs.io/en/latest/) is great.
 For other languages, look for the phrase "QuickCheck", which is the name of the original PBT library, which was written for Haskell.
 For better or worse, Java has _multiple_ such libraries.
 ~~~

+## What's the takeaway?

+Two things:

+First, randomly generating test inputs is practical and, if done well, powerful.
+You can use this to mine for bugs while doing other things.

+Second, in situations where there are _multiple correct answers_ a program might give, the traditional, `actual_output == expected_output` mode of testing is risky at best.
+You'll be over-fitting your test suite to whatever your implementation produces today.
+Then someone comes along and makes a small change, and the program remains correct but a bunch of test cases suddenly break.
+We can use model-based and property-based testing to avoid that problem.

+Broaden your perspective on testing, and you become a better developer.